galvandaniel/sand-sim/README.md

 ## Building From Source

-Compiling either of sand-sim's versions is supported only for Linux/Unix environments.
+![NOTE]

-Download and extract a copy of the source code from the "releases" tab.
+The compilation instructions below assume a Debian-based Linux enviroment.

-At the project root, the provided Makefile can be used to compile sand-sim.
+After cloning the source code, the provided Makefile present at the project root can be used to compile sand-sim once the required dependencies are in place.

-### Linux/Unix
+### Linux

-Compiling sand-sim's Linux/Unix version requires the development versions of SDL2 and SDL2_image, which can be installed on Linux/Unix with the commands:
+Compiling sand-sim's Linux version requires the development versions of SDL2 and SDL2_image, which can be installed on Linux with the commands:

 ```bash
 sudo apt-get install libsdl2-dev